entropicalabs/openqaoa-website/docs/error-mitigation/spam-twirling.md

 ```

 ### What to expect?
 Let's see the technique in practice by solving MaxCut on a u3R graph for n=6 qubits.
-In this example, we simulate a 7 qubit device using the (noisy) Quantum Virtual MAchine, an emulator developed by Rigetti.
-We have a total of 1000 shots, we divided them into into 10 batches of equal number of shots (note that the number of batches and shots may be tweaked to improve the result!).
+In this example, we simulate a 7 qubit device using the (noisy) Quantum Virtual Machine, an emulator developed by Rigetti.
+We have a total of 1000 shots, we divided them into 10 batches of equal number of shots.

 ![results_rigetti](/img/spam_twirling_results_rigetti.png)
 The plot above shows a slice of the landscape at $\gamma=0.25$ and for various $\beta$.
 It is clear that by performing SPAM Twirling we obtain (the orange line) energies much closer to the theoretically simulated ones (dark blue line).